 We will have broad discretion over the use of proceeds from this offering.
 You may not agree with our decisions, and our use of the proceeds may not yield any return on your investment.
-We expect to use the net proceeds to us from this offering, together with our existing cash and cash equivalents, to .
+We expect to use the net proceeds to us from this offering, together with our existing cash and cash equivalents, to fund discovery and IND-enabling activities, as well as manufacturing and quality control testing for our clinical and preclinical programs, clinical trial, regulatory and medical activities for TSHA-101, TSHA-102, TSHA-103, TSHA-104 and TSHA-118, the establishment of our in-house manufacturing facility and for working capital and other general corporate purposes.
 In addition, we may use a portion of the proceeds from this offering to pursue our strategy to in-license or acquire additional product candidates.
 Our failure to apply the net proceeds from this offering effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of these net proceeds.
 You will not have the opportunity to influence our decisions on how to use our net proceeds from this offering.